oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 access tokens (see (#insufficient_uri_validation)).
 It can also help to detect mix-up attacks (see (#mix_up)).

-Clients and AS MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirector") as described in (#open_redirection).
+Clients and authorization servers MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirector") as described in (#open_redirection).
 Open redirectors can enable exfiltration of authorization codes and access tokens.